ersinersoy/annplsqlclassification/README.md

 - *CRM_TVPF_Dataset_x.p*
 - *CRM_TVPF_Dataset_y.p*

-# About Python and Python Libraries Versions Used in this Study
+# About Python and Python Library Versions Used in this Study

 Please find Python and used python libraries versions in this study below,